-Solar telescopes and binoculars as well as those with added solar filters (discussed below) provide a magnified view of the eclipse and will help you clearly see its progress.
+Solar telescopes, binoculars, and those with added solar filters (discussed below) provide a magnified view of the eclipse and will help you see its progress.

 You can purchase telescopes or binoculars specially designed for solar viewing.
-They aren’t cheap though, so this option is likely for those who already have one and know how to use it.
+Unfortunately, they aren’t cheap, so this option is likely for those who already have one and know how to use it.
 Yet, if you’re an enthusiast who has always wanted such equipment, check out Celestron.
 They also offer solar filters.

-Also, make sure you purchase the filter from someone who knows how to use them and who will sell you a quality product.
+Also, make sure you purchase the filter from someone who knows how to use it and will sell you a quality product.

 “Steer clear of any telescope you might find in a department store, drug store, or toy store, especially one that promises high-power (high-magnification) views.
 Such telescopes often have poor-quality optics and shaky mounts.”
 (Telescopes and Binoculars)

-There is a time during an eclipse where direct viewing — no-equipment viewing with the naked eye — is both safe and encouraged.
+There is a time during an eclipse when direct viewing — no-equipment viewing with the naked eye — is safe and encouraged.
 That period is called totality.

 “During totality, the area inside the moon’s shadow is cloaked in twilight — a very strange feeling to experience in the middle of the day.”
 (Total Solar Eclipse 2017)

-When the moon completely blocks out the sun’s rays, take this excellent opportunity to safely view the solar eclipse without any special equipment.
+When the moon completely blocks the sun’s rays, take this excellent opportunity to safely view the solar eclipse without special equipment.
 At this point, the sun’s corona will be visible.

 “Our sun is surrounded by a jacket of gases called an atmosphere.
 The corona is the outermost part of the sun’s atmosphere.
 The corona is usually hidden by the bright light of the sun’s surface.
 That makes it difficult to see without using special instruments.”
 (NASA Space Place)

-When the eclipse reaches this point, take off your solar eclipse glasses and set aside any special equipment.
+When the eclipse reaches this point, remove your solar eclipse glasses and set aside any special equipment.
 In fact, if you don’t do this, it will be too dark to see anything at all.
-And be sure to go back to your glasses and equipment as totality ends, so you don’t damage your eyes.
+And be sure to return to your glasses and equipment as totality ends so you don’t damage your eyes.

-Also, remember that not everyone will be in a location for seeing totality.
+Also, remember that not everyone will be in a location to see totality.
 Check out the map below to know what you’ll be able to see from where you are on the afternoon of August 21, 2017.

 The Great American Total Solar Eclipse